DanishBasha/Deepsniff/README.md

 ## 📬 Contact

-For queries, reach out via the **Contact Us** page on the web app or email the contributors directly.
+For queries, email the contributors directly.